microsoft/BotFramework-WebChat/docs/HOOKS.md

 Some localized strings may contains words that have multiple plural forms, for example, "1 notification" and "2 notifications".

-Web Chat support multiple plural forms based on [Unicode Plural Rules](http://cldr.unicode.org/index/cldr-spec/plural-rules).
+Web Chat supports multiple plural forms based on [Unicode Plural Rules](http://cldr.unicode.org/index/cldr-spec/plural-rules).
 For a single string, you will need to specify up to 6 strings (zero, one, two, few, many, other).
 You must at least specify string that represent the "other" plural rule.

 The first argument must be a number and used to select which plural form to use.
 Only cardinal is supported at this time.